Asian-inspired, romantic, tranquil

 At a Glance

-Set on Providenciales, the Turks & Caicos’s main island, Amanyara has Asian minimalist design and pampering service that goes above and beyond.
-This secluded estate welcomes guests with a calming presence from the moment they arrive and cast their eyes on the 164-foot-long infinity pool made of Indonesian black volcanic rock.
-The resort comprises 36 pavilions as well as 18 private villas scattered around ponds, along the beach and on black rock ledges overlooking the sea.
-Each freestanding pavilion has an open floor plan with soaring ceilings and large glass doors that lead to a generously sized patio.
-Highlighting Aman’s prominent design features, the villas are modern and minimalist.
-During the day, enjoy the gorgeous beach, extensive fitness center and spa, water activities (including paddleboarding, kayaking, sailing and more) followed by aperitifs at sunset.
-Here, you’re in the capable hands of an excellent team that works hard behind the scenes to make the experience feel effortless.
+This secluded estate, situated on an 18,000-acre nature reserve in Providenciales, Turks & Caicos’s main island, exudes calm from the moment guests arrive and glimpse the stunning 164-foot-long infinity pool made of Indonesian black volcanic rock.
+Recognized for its impressive Asian minimalist design, scale and pampering service, the resort has 36 pavilions as well as 20 private villas scattered around ponds, along the beach and on black-rock ledges overlooking the sea.
+Each freestanding pavilion has an open floor plan with soaring ceilings and large glass doors that lead to a patio.
+Villas are modern and minimalist and come fully staffed.
+During the day, guests ride their bikes between the main pavilion, the beach, the fitness center and spa, and enjoy activities on the water (including paddleboarding, kayaking, sailing and more) as well as lunch at the Beach Club.
+As the day winds down, they gather for aperitifs and watch the sunset by the pool before dinner in the main restaurant.
+Every step of the way, you’re in the capable hands of a highly attentive and well-trained team that works hard behind the scenes to ensure the experience feels effortless.

 The Standout: The infinity pool (a true showstopper) and the excellent, serene spa